 - and if they were in town for spring break or not.

-Our list included 7 or 8 families, and hoped that 2 or 3 would be able to come with us 1) because it's more fun with a big group in our opinion! and 2) to help dilute the cost.
+Our list included seven or eight families and we hoped that two or three would be able to come with us 1) because it's more fun with a big group, in our opinion! and 2) to help dilute the cost.
 The more families that come, the cheaper (and funner, if that's a word) it is for everyone!

 I texted the families, sending them the link to the VRBO listing and YouTube video of the location.
 We got responses back pretty quickly and BAM!
-We had our 5 families (including us)!
+We had our five families (including us)!

 …But then I watched this: